TFLORES318/JPACRUDProject/README.md

 ## JPACRUDProject

+Testing

 ### Overview (what the project is, how to do it, how to run it)
 - This program allows the user who is the wedding planner expert to access information about rustic wedding venues located in Colorado.

 - On the homepage, the expert will be able to search a wedding venue by it's ID (known by wedding planners specifically), can search by the name of the venue or can check out a list of venues already in the database.

 - When the expert finds a wedding venue and it's information, the wedding venue data can be manipulated based on any updates the venue had.